What we know about the attack on Paul Pelosi

-The man alleged to have attacked Paul Pelosi, husband of House Speaker Nancy Pelosi, entered a not guilty plea Tuesday to all state charges during his initial appearance in San Francisco court.
+DePape, 42, entered a not guilty plea Tuesday to all state charges during his initial appearance in court.

-David DePape, 42, is facing a litany of state charges, including attempted murder and assault with a deadly weapon, San Francisco District Attorney Brooke Jenkins said Monday.
-These charges are in addition to the federal charges DePape faces, which include assault and attempted kidnapping.

-DePape waived his right to a hearing within 10 days at his arraignment Tuesday, and Judge Diane Northway set a hearing for November 4 in San Francisco Superior Court to set a date for the preliminary hearing and bail setting.
+He also waived his right to a hearing within 10 days at his arraignment in a San Francisco court room.
+Judge Diane Northway set a hearing for November 4 in San Francisco Superior Court to set a date for the preliminary hearing and bail setting.

+DePape has been charged with a litany of crimes, including assault, attempted murder and attempted kidnapping, following last week's break-in.

+The attempted kidnapping charge carries a maximum of 20 years in prison.
+He has not yet entered a plea in federal court.

 DePape's attorney, Adam Lipson, said outside the courtroom, "There's been a lot of speculation, a lot of rumor, simply based on the nature of this case.
 So I'm not going to add to all the speculation by talking about the facts of this case right now."